Davi86/Davi86/README.md

 - I'm studyng Java and Mysql in college.
 - I'm currently doing oracle academy, which I'm learning Alice 3D, Greenfoot, OracleDB and Java.
 - I'm also interesting in Ruby on rails, some new language that i would like to try.
+- I'm looking to improve myself as a programmer learning more languages and getting better in the logics.

 <!--
 **Davi86/Davi86** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.